Saleh Ali al-Sammad: Death

 On 19 April 2018, Al-Sammad was killed by a Saudi-led coalition drone strike, making him the most senior Houthi casualty.
-The weapon was a LJ-7 or AKD-10 air-to-surface missile, possibly fired from a Wing Loong II UCAV.
+The weapon was an LJ-7 or AKD-10 air-to-surface missile, possibly fired from a Wing Loong II UCAV.
 On 26 April, Saudi Arabia claimed responsibility for his death, saying that he was targeted after he threatened to launch missiles against Saudi Arabia.
 Al-Arabiya TV reported that the coalition had monitored his "precise movements before the strike."
-Saudi Arabia's ambassador to the United States, Prince Khaled bin Salman wrote on Twitter that "The heroes of the Royal Air Force were able to successfully target the leader of the Houthi militia Saleh al-Sammad."
+Saudi Arabia's ambassador to the United States, Prince Khaled bin Salman, wrote on Twitter that "The heroes of the Royal Air Force were able to successfully target the leader of the Houthi militia Saleh al-Sammad."
 Khaled bin Salman stated that his brother Crown Prince Mohammed had ordered the strike.

 Abdul-Malik al-Houthi, the top leader of the Houthi movement, stated that "the forces of aggression, led by America and Saudi Arabia, bear the legal responsibility for this crime and all its consequences."